Chart Color Schemes

 Richmond Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Richmond Hill, as per the latest Census, 87.2% of dwellings were houses with the remaining 12.8% being semi-detached, apartments, or other types.
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Richmond Hill stood at 37.9%, with mortgaged dwellings at 24.9% and rented ones at 37.2%.
-The median monthly mortgage repayment was $1,083, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent in Richmond Hill was $230 compared to Non-Metro Qld's $345.
-Nationally, Richmond Hill's mortgage repayments were significantly lower at $1,083 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Richmond Hill's dwelling structure, as per the latest Census, consisted of 87.2% houses and 12.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Richmond Hill was at 37.9%, with mortgaged dwellings at 24.9% and rented ones at 37.2%.
+The median monthly mortgage repayment in the area was $1,083, below Regional Qld's average of $1,655.
+The median weekly rent figure was $230, compared to Regional Qld's $345.
+Nationally, Richmond Hill's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing